pkardas/notes/books/nlp-book.md

 strong assumption - if you want to predict future sentence, all that matters is the current state.
 Formally a Markov chain is specified by: set of *N* states, a transition probability matrix and initial probability distribution.

-The Hidden Markov Model - allows to talk about both observed events (words seen in the input) and hidden events ( part-of-speech tags).
+The Hidden Markov Model - allows talking about both observed events (words seen in the input) and hidden events ( part-of-speech tags).
 Formally HMM is specified by: set of *N* states, a transition probability, observations, observation likelihoods / emission probabilities (probability of an observation begin generated from a state *q*) and initial probability distribution.